Singh-Lab/PertInInt/README.md

   Of course, if you are looking at a different set of samples and do not have any expression information (or if you would prefer not to limit somatic mutations by expression), simply set the `--no_expression` tag when running PertInInt.

+* **Ensembl ID &rarr; Cancer Driver Status mapping.** PertInInt returns a ranked list of Ensembl gene identifiers in descending order by *Z*-score.
+Using the `GRCh38_driver_gene_list.tsv.gz` file provided in this respository, we automatically annotate this list with each gene's presence in list(s) of known cancer driver genes.
+Customize this file as you like, noting that lines beginning with `##` describe the driver gene list(s) used. *If you prefer not to annotate output with any driver information,* you can turn this option off by simply setting the `--no_driver_id` tag when running PertInInt.

 ### 3: Run PertInInt

-* In order to parse .maf files containing mutations annotated to gene *names* rather than to Ensembl gene identifiers, we map Ensembl identifiers to primary HGNC gene symbols.
-By default, PertInInt returns a ranked list of Ensembl gene identifiers in descending order by *Z*-score.
-We automatically annotate these genes with their "driver status" corresponding to their presence in any lists of known cancer driver genes.
-The required mapping files for these two steps are provided in this repository:

-  + **Ensembl ID &rarr; Gene Name Mapping** is found in `GRCh38_ensembl_gene_list.tsv.gz`.
-This file can be customized to annotate each Ensembl gene identifier with any other useful gene names or identifiers. *This file is required to run PertInInt on an input .maf file.*

-  + **Known Driver Genes** are listed in `GRCh38_driver_gene_list.tsv.gz`.
-You can customize this file (following the same tab-delimited formatting) however you like.
-If you prefer not to annotate output with any driver information, you can turn this option off by running PertInInt with the `--no_driver_id` flag.

 * To run PertInInt: